nccadman19/beau-belle/README.md

 ### User Goals

 1. To be able to learn more about the salon
-2. To view the pricing of the treaments
+2. To view the pricing of the treatments
-3. To get help with what treament service they would like if they are unsure with the gallery page and the quiz
+3. To get help with what treatment service they would like if they are unsure with the gallery page and the quiz
 4. To contact the salon through various channels once they have decided what treatment option they would like

 [Back to top](#table-of-contents)